TLHSIEH0610/Anim-App/frontend/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup

-The mobile app now uses [`@react-native-google-signin/google-signin`](https://react-native-google-signin.github.io/docs/install), so you authenticate through the native Google SDKs instead of the Expo browser flow.
+The mobile app uses [`@react-native-google-signin/google-signin`](https://react-native-google-signin.github.io/docs/install), so you authenticate through the native Google SDKs instead of the Expo browser flow.
 Follow the steps below to provision the correct credentials and wire them into the Android/iOS projects.

 ## 1. Create OAuth 2.0 credentials

 1. Open [Google Cloud Console](https://console.cloud.google.com/) → select your project → **APIs & Services → Credentials**.
 2. Create (or reuse) the following OAuth clients:
    - **Web client** – required.
 Use it for server-side verification and when calling `GoogleSignin.getTokens()`.
 Add any deployed domains that will talk to Google on your behalf (no redirect URIs are needed for mobile).
-   - **Android client** – choose *Android*, set the package name to `com.arnie.animapp`, and provide the SHA-1 fingerprint of the keystore you build with (current debug keystore: `5E:8F:16:06:2E:A3:CD:2C:4A:0D:54:78:76:BA:A6:F3:8C:AB:F6:25`).
-If you sign releases with another keystore, register that SHA-1 as well.
+   - **Android client** – choose *Android*, set the package name to `com.arnie.kidtostory`, and provide the SHA-1 fingerprints for every keystore you will use (Dev Client, local debug, and release if applicable).
+     - Dev Client (EAS build): in Expo Dashboard → Project → Android → Credentials, copy the **SHA-1**; or run `eas credentials -p android`.
+     - Local debug (optional): `keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android`.
+     - Release (if you sign a release): `keytool -list -v -keystore <your-release.jks> -alias <alias>`.
-   - **iOS client (optional)** – choose *iOS*, set the bundle ID to `com.arnie.animapp`, and download the `GoogleService-Info.plist` if you plan to ship on iOS later.
+   - **iOS client (optional)** – choose *iOS*, set the bundle ID to `com.arnie.kidtostory`, and download the `GoogleService-Info.plist` if you plan to ship on iOS later.

 ## 2. Update environment variables